top of page

 You've ticked off the sleep hygiene checklist.
 No screens after 8pm.
 Magnesium on the bedside table.
 Lavender spray on the pillow.
 You've downloaded the meditation app, bought the weighted blanket, cut out caffeine after midday.
 You've seen your doctor, maybe a naturopath.
 Someone probably suggested chamomile tea.

-And still, at 2am, you're lying there wide awake — mind racing, body tense, watching the clock with a familiar dread.
+And still, at 2am, you're lying there wide awake — mind racing, body tense, watching the clock with a familiar sense of doom.
+And somewhere underneath the exhaustion, a quiet anxiety has taken hold — about tonight, about tomorrow, about whether this will ever change.

 Here's what I want you to know before we go any further: you are not broken.
 You are not failing at sleep.
 And this is not a willpower problem.